Malaysia Federal Route 242

 Persiaran Senawang 1 (English: Senawang Boulevard 1), designated as Malaysia Federal Route 242, is a dual-carriageway federal road in Seremban, Negeri Sembilan, Malaysia.
 Linking Paroi and Senawang, this dual-carriageway serves as the bypass of the Seremban city centre to Kuala Pilah and vice versa.
 This dual-carriageway may also provide a direct link between the North–South Expressway Southern Route and the Kajang–Seremban Highway.
 The Kilometre Zero of the Federal Route 242 is at Paroi.

+History

 Construction at Paroi Interchange

 The project was built as a replacement of the former signalised four-way intersection between Persiaran Senawang 1 (Federal Route 242) Federal Route 51 and Kajang–Seremban Highway E21.
 Construction began in 2012 and was scheduled to be completed in 2014.

 LEKAS-NSE Link

 PLUS Malaysia Berhad (PMB), the operator of the North South Expressway (NSE), has proposed to build a toll road in Senawang, Negeri Sembilan, linking the Kajang–Seremban Highway (Lekas) E21 to the North–South Expressway Southern Route E2.